 There are two ways in which you can segment your audience and implement personalization to your ad campaigns:

 By identifying the geographic location of a user or member of your target audience, you can make sure that they see the ads that fit their needs and context more accurately.

 For example, the global brand Heineken decided to roll out ads in the United States that offer the user a free beer at their local bar.
 This is an excellent way of connecting to customers as it is in line with the current branding of Heineken, which is focused on the community that surrounds the product.

-You can go beyond using geolocation and also implement some localization processes in your ad campaigns.
-Why just rely on the location of your target audience when you can create an even more personalized experience?
+You can go beyond using geolocation and implement some localisation processes in your ad campaigns.
+Why just rely on the location of your target audience when you can create an even more personalised experience?

 It’s critically important to focus on unique selling points that resonate with specific, local audiences.